Travel time from Brockley by car: 35mins

 Point 3-4 1.1km: Ignore the path off to the left and continue south-east as the path descends into a dry valley between meadows.
 After reaching the foot of the shallow valley the route ascends through woodland relatively steeply before meeting another path at a T-junction.
 Turn left here (east) passing a sign for Norstead Manor Farm (if you wanted/needed a short cut you could turn right here and heading south on this other path, rejoining this route at point 6 – the AllTrails GPX clearly shows you how).
 After heading east for 500 metres or so you reach New Years Lane (point 4).

 Point 4-5 1.1km: Turn left (east) on New Years Lane, now called Washneys Rd, for about 200 metres until you see a signed footpath to the right heading south.
 Join this path which passes over a stile then through pasture with an electric fence on the left.
 Just after the electric fence ends continue on the path as it enters Hayman’s Wood, a working wood with some tree-felling and muddy tracks.
 This bit doesn’t last long and after crossing two stiles with a forest track between them you soon emerge in a lovely field with a distant view of the Knockholt Pound mobile phone masts (that’s not why it’s lovely though!).
-Continue in this field (sheep droppings but no sheep when I do it) due south for several hundred metres, then just before the path descends more steeply see a stile on your right into another field (this is point 5).
+Continue in this field (often lots of sheep) due south for several hundred metres, then just before the path descends more steeply see a stile on your right into another field (this is point 5).

 Point 5-6 650m: Climb over this quite high stile into the field, in effect turning sharp right (slightly north of west) and walk across the pasture.
-There is no easily discernible path here so aim for the woods on the far side – the metal walkers’ gate we are aiming for is initially hidden, but is obvious once you’ve walked 100 metres or so, and will get you into lovely ancient woodland (called Birches Croft – nice name).
+There is no easily discernible path here so aim for corner of woods on the far side – the metal walkers’ gate we are aiming for is initially hidden, but is obvious once you’ve walked 100 metres or so, and will get you into lovely ancient woodland (called Birches Croft – really part of New Years Wood – nice names).
 After 500 metres you emerge on to New Years Lane once again, close to New Year Cottage.
 This is point 6.
 (If you took the short cut I mentioned earlier between 3 and 4 you will also emerge here but on the other side of the lane.)

 Point 6-7 900m: I said earlier there were no architectural wonders on this route.
 I lied.
 New Year Cottage, which houses a cattery and lots of nice flowers, is a very unusual building for the area: low slung with a verandah and, for me, a hint of New Mexico about it.
 But that might just be me.
-Anyway, cross the quiet lane and take the path, a bridleway, on the left heading south-west back towards Cacket’s Farm and Cudham through more delightful woods.
-After 350 metres or so the path descends and leaves Newyear Woods to enter another grassy dry valley (actually one we saw earlier).
-Cross a stile to enter the valley and either cross the valley floor or walk south on the edge of it, it doesn’t matter – you come to the same place.
-Basically you just need to head south past Cacket’s Farm to meet Cacket’s Lane and point 7.
+Anyway, cross the quiet lane and take the path, a bridleway, on the left heading south-west back towards Cacket’s Farm and Cudham through more delightful woods on a nice surfaced path so not so muddy.
+After 350 metres or so the path descends and turns south on the edge of New Years Woods to enter another grassy dry valley (actually one we saw earlier).
+Follow the path until a stile on the right gives you access to the grassy valley itself with farm buildings on top of the slope.
+This brings you out on to Cacket’s Lane and point 7.

 This walk reminds us that in the past there was little difference between paths and tracks; here more than any other walk on this site, the quiet lanes are extensions of the paths, it’s just that occasionally they have a car or two on them, but not often.
 See my cycle routes in this area – they are utterly superb!
 Visit the church, St Peter & St Paul, which is mentioned in the Domesday Book – the graves and building are very atmospheric.
 The Blacksmith Arms is in an early 17th-century farmhouse and has an attractive beer garden.